MaryMet/pands-project/README.md

 ### Piechart ###

 I decided to do a simple pie chart representation of the data - just to have practice with this aspect of data visualisation

+## Summary ##

+The Iris data set is easily imported and is a very useful tool to demonstrate how python can be used to vsualise data.
+Data analysis is the process of examining a data set and summarising the main characteristics of the set.
+It is beginner friendly and there are many only resources to explain the history of the dataset, what the dataset represents and how to use inbuilt libraries in Python to vsiualise the data in the set.
+The data set is easily understood and the species/classification is easily visualised.
+In doing this project I gained experience in using Python's inbuilt libraries - Pandas, Matplotlib and Seaborn.
+Initally I used pandas to explore the dataset and to show the data it contains in various different ways.
+I then used Marplotlib and Seaborn to create graphs/plots to easily vsiualise the data.
+I produced various histograms, scatterplots and boxplots.
+I made an attempt to creat a piechart.
+My first plots were basic in nature and it was difficult to distinguish between the 3 different flowers or the attributes of the flowers.
+I then used differnt colour schemes and labelling to make the data clearer and to distuguish between the varieties and their attributes.
+The latter visualisations clearly shows how visualising the data in terms of plots can help the user to distinguish between the varieties of the flowers and where mistakes could be made in the identification , it where the data could indication both versicolour and visrginica.
+Setosa is easily identifies from looking at the plots.
+There are overlaps in the data of the other two which indicates that mistakes can be made if the measurements falls with the overlapping areas.
+The visualisations highlight both the similarities and the differences between the species.
+In conclusion the setosa variety is clearly distinguishable from the other two varieties.
+Versicolour and Virginica can be indeistuishable from each other exept at the the extremes of their attribute measurements - verginica at the upper limits of the data and versicolour at the lower.
+The Iris dataset clearly demonstarates the linear discriminant - it shows a linear combination of features that characterises or separates two or more classes of objects.